sverrejb/sverre.me/content/projects/bike/index.md

 In the future I want to get:

-* Matching fenders - the rear one isn't shiny!
+* Matching fenders - the rear one isn't shiny like the front!
-* Better gears - The Nexus 7 is a workhorse, but the Nexus 8 offers quite a larger range, and also a gear that is direct drive, meaning there is no efficiency loss from moving parts.
+* More gears - The Nexus 7 is a workhorse, but the Nexus 8 offers quite a larger range, and also a gear that is direct drive, meaning there is no efficiency loss from moving parts.
 The Alfine hubs are also tempting me, especially the 11 gear one.
-* Proper lights - See and be seen!
+* Proper lights.
+See and be seen!
 * A more retro looking shifter.
 The current twist shifter is very functional, but I think the look clashes a bit with the rest of the bike.
 * Frame lock.
 I want a frame lock with an optional wire for locking the bike to stuff as well.
 Ideally one that can be keyed with a key I can use on more than one lock, so I don't have to carry around multiple keys.